swaptacular/swpt_login/README.md

 Containers started from the generated docker image must have access to the following servers:

-1. [PostgreSQL] server instance, which stores creditors' data.
+1. [PostgreSQL] server instance, which stores users' data.

 2. [Ory Hydra] [OAuth 2.0] authorization server, which generates and verifies access tokens.